 Getting your rabbit altered can extend its life by many years and improve its behavior drastically.
 Bunnies are overpopulated and they don’t need to mate in order to lead fulfilling lives.
 In fact, their quality of life is improved after getting spayed and neutered because it allows them to have less aggressive or sexually charged relationships with other bunnies and humans!

-If you have a pet rabbit that needs to be altered, Dr. Lopez is an experienced vet who works extensively with rabbits.
+If you have a pet rabbit that needs to be altered, Dr. Lopez is an experienced vet in Anaheim who works extensively with rabbits.
 Feel free to contact our office in Anaheim if you would like to book an appointment or have any questions.